pts/insight-mininasm/README.txt

 Win32 (works on 32-bit and 64-bit Windows) and DOS 8086 were added to
 https://github.com/pts/insight-mininasm/releases/tag/nasm-0.98.39 .

+Source files (and pregenerated source files) were moved from the data/ directory to the main repository directory.

 Step 4.
 Change the source code so that it builds with mininasm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The goal is to build the insight.com identical to the release.